 Office: McKenna 221

-Director of the Program in Jewish Studies, Associate Professor of German Studies
+Associate Director of Graduate Studies-Program in Jewish Studies, Associate Professor of German Studies

 Areas of research related to Jewish Studies:

 History of race and racism in Europe, gender and constructions of race, religion and theories of intersectionality, representations of the Holocaust